Affiliate Disclosure: All links pay commissionReading Time: 3 minutes

 [I’ll update this over the next few weeks]

-Just to be clear…I get no free samples on these products no discounts and no revenue for any click you might make.
+Just to be clear…I get no free samples on these products no discounts and no revenue for these links.
 Just saying…

 Let’s take the socks.
 They are from 1000-Mile.
 They are good quality running socks (cross-sport in fact).
 I do have a similar pair from the same manufacturer from last year and, whilst it may not have done 100 miles on my feet it has done hundreds, and it/they are still going strong.
 Socks are normally able to fit more than one size of foot and so an easier purchase than a pair of running shoes – very personal choice.